kubermatic/docs/content/kubeone/master/architecture/requirements/machine_controller/azure/azure.en.md

 For provisioning Kubernetes clusters with the [Azure cloud provider](https://github.com/kubermatic/machine-controller/tree/master/pkg/cloudprovider/provider/azure) Kubermatic KubeOne needs a service account.
 Please follow the following steps to create a matching service account and the roles:

+{{% notice note %}}
+Permissions listed here are permission required by the Kubermatic machine-controller.
+Terraform, and components deployed by KubeOne (such as external cloud-controller-manager) might require additional permissions.
+{{% /notice %}}

 ### Login to Azure and Get Basic Information

 Login to Azure with [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest) `az`.